BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/get-support.md

    · Describe BAAH's behavior before and after the error occurs, or record a complete video of the problem.

    · Provide BAAH's logs, which are usually under `BAAH\DATA\LOGS`.
 Please reproduce the problem once and prepare the latest logs.
-If logs cannot be saved, please check the options "Output logs to /DATA/LOGS/ directory" and "Save logs when errors occur" in "Other Settings".
+If logs cannot be saved, please check the options `Whether output log to /DATA/LOGS/ directory` and `Whether save log when error occurs` in `Other Settings`.

 ## Reporting Bugs / Making Suggestions